Catania

 Deep shadow and vivid colour

 The chaos is ever present.
-Cars triple parked, things on the blink, constant sirens, obstructed pavements and suicidal scooters.
-But just as Manhattan teeters on the brink of complete malfunction, and yet never sleeps, so too Catania gets by with its chaos.
+Cars triple parked, everything permanently on the blink, constant sirens, blocked pavements, suicidal scooters.
+But just as New York teeters on the brink of complete malfunction, and yet never sleeps, so too Catania gets by with its chaos.
 Relishes it, actually.

-Unlike NYC, though, this city does sleep.
-Mid-afternoon has a distinctly shut-up-shop feel.
-The contrast kicks in when the city wakes.
+Although, unlike Manhattan, this city does sleep.
+Big time.
+It limps into mid-afternoon with a distinctly shut-up-shop feel.
+The real contrast kicks in when the city wakes.

 I stopped for an early evening apero outside a modest, genial bar, taking one of their two small tables.
 As I sipped, the scene transformed around me, shutters rolled up, tables rolled out, the pizza oven fired up, queues formed, arguments broke out and were resolved amicably, I’m not entirely sure but there may even have been a proposal (!).
 Unwilling to give up my now prized table I lingered for a pizza.
 It was the cheapest dinner I’d had in Sicily and was utterly perfect.
 Thin and crisp and uneven.
 I was waved off like an old friend, with a generous shot or two of Limoncello for the road.